Dauletnazarr/Dauletnazarr/README.md

 ## 🎓 Education & Certifications

 📖 **Bachelor's degree in Computer Science (Ongoing)**
-*University of UoPeople in California, USA*
+*University of The People in California, USA*

 🎓 **Yandex Practicum - Python Developer Bootcamp**